zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

     **Note:** If you correctly updated your `~/.bash_profile` by following the [macOS environment setup instructions](comp_local.md), then you can use the simple `transfer` to `ssh` into the node.

     For ImageXpress data, an entire experiment may include >10 plates that will take hours to days to transfer.
-To facilitate batch transfers, we have included two scripts in the `input/` and `metadata/` directories of `/staging/groups/zamanian_group/` called `transfer_images.sh` and `transfer_metadata.sh`.
-These scripts reference the text file `/staging/groups/zamanian_group/plates.txt` and will loop through the plate names, sequentially transferring them from ResearchDrive and archiving them upon arrival.
-Edit `plates.txt` in the terminal using `vi` or `nano`, or edit the file locally and then upload it to `/staging/groups/zamanian_group/input/` (be sure to include a single plate name on each line with a blank line at the end of the file.)
-Run `sh transfer_metadata.sh` and `sh transfer_images.sh` to initate the transfers.
+To facilitate batch transfers, we have included two scripts in the `input/` and `metadata/` directories of `/staging/groups/zamanian_group/` to help with batch transfer.

-    Both of these scripts will require a continuous ssh connection while they transfer.
-Transferring metadata will only take a few minutes, but transferring multiple plates of images will take several hours.
-The transfer process can be sent to the background (allowing the user to close the ssh connection) by using the `screen` tool.
-There are a number of helpful tutorials online, but a few sample commands are shown below.

     <details>
-    <summary> Background transfer using `screen`</summary>
+    <summary> Batch transfer via custom scripts and `screen` </summary>

+    === "Instructions"

+        1. Use a terminal text editor (e.g., `vim` or `nano`) to edit the plate list in `/staging/groups/zamanian_group/input/plates.txt`     such that there is a single plate name per line.
+Also include a blank line at the end of the file.
+        2. Use the commands `sh transfer_images.sh` (from the `input/` directory) and `sh transfer_metadata.sh` (from the `metadata/`     directory) to transfer the images and metadata, respectively.
+        3. Use the `screen` tool to maintain a continuous process in the background, allowing you to close your SSH session.

+    === "Sample `screen` commands"

         ```bash
         # Log into transfer server and navigate to staging input dir
         ssh {net-id}@transfer.chtc.wisc.edu
         cd /staging/groups/zamanian_group/input/

         # Start a screen named 'transfer'
         screen -S transfer

         # Initiate the transfer
         sh transfer_images.sh

         # Detach from the screen by pressing Ctrl+a and then d
         # Reattach to the screen
         screen -r transfer

         # Close the screen
         exit
         ```

     </details>

     Rarely, you may have to transfer data from other sources to CHTC staging input.
 You can run simple transfer commands from your computer: